 Can I Be Allergic to NSAIDs?

 They can cause allergies.
-Experts aren't sure why, but some people with asthma are sensitive to some NSAIDs.
+Some people with asthma are sensitive to some NSAIDs.
 The drugs may worsen breathing, and many specialists recommend that people who have asthma not take certain NSAIDs.
 The risk may be greater in people with sinus problems or nasal polyps.